ryasmi/rulr/src/constrainedStrings/email/readme.md

 [Back to root readme.md](../../../readme.md)

-This function can be used to check the type of the input is a valid email as shown in the example below.
+This function uses `rulr.isEmail` to check the input is a valid email as shown in the example below.
 It should only throw `rulr.InvalidEmailError`.
 This function uses [the much loved validator package](https://github.com/validatorjs/validator.js).

 ```ts
 import * as rulr from 'rulr'